 We will have a team of professional photographs taking competitor photos during the race.
 The link will be posted here and on the Facebook page.

 Post Race Festival

 The post race area will be at the old skate park next to the finish line.
 Join us there, listen to the music and watch the awards festival.
 Thirsty Dog Brewing Company will be your host at the Beer Garden on Sunday morning.
 Participants with wristbands (over 21 years old) can drink for free.
 Participants must show photo ID when they pick up their packet on Saturday and will be given a Beer Garden entry wristband.

 Rules and Regulations

-Herbalife H3O is the Official Fluid Replacement and Ice Mountain Water is the Official Water of the Cleveland Triathlon.
-Herbalife and water (on the Olympic course) will be at the aid stations.
+Herbalife H3O is the Official Fluid Replacement drink for the Cleveland Triathlon and Arrowhead Mountain Spring Water is the Official Water of the Cleveland Triathlon.
+Herbalife and Arrowhead water (on the Olympic course) will be at the aid stations.
 Bars, water, Herbalife and fruit will be available at the post-race food area.

 Look for aid stations at the following locations:

 - Exiting Transition on the E. 9th St Pier